saucelabs/sauce-docs/docs/visual-testing/integrations/webdriverio.md

 ### Ignored regions

+In the case you need to ignore some region when running your tests, Sauce Visual provides a way to ignore user-specified areas.

+Those ignored regions are specified when requesting a new snapshot.

 #### User-specified ignored region

-In the case you need to ignore some region when running your tests, Sauce Labs Visual provides a way to ignore user-specified areas.

-Those ignored regions are specified when requesting a new snapshot.

 A region is defined by four elements.